yiisoft/data

 • toArray() method that returns an array with filtering parameters.

 • If you want to create a filter handler for a specific data reader type, then you need to implement at least FilterHandlerInterface.
 It has a single getOperator() method that returns a string representing a filter operation.
-In addition, each data reader specifies an extended interface required for handling or building the operation.
+Also, each data reader specifies an extended interface required for handling or building the operation.
 For example, IterableDataFilter defines IterableFilterHandlerInterface, which contains additional match() method to execute a filter on PHP variables.

 // own filter for filtering